 MONA Tasmania

-NOTE: This article is not suitable for kids as there are references to sex and vagina.
+NOTE: This article is not suitable for kids under certain age limit as there are references to sex and vagina.

 About MONA

-Known for its artefacts related to sex and death, the MONA museum is the largest privately funded museum in the Southern Hemisphere.
-It is home to ancient, modern and contemporary art.
+Renowned for its provocative exhibitions exploring themes of sex and mortality, MONA is the largest privately funded museum in the Southern Hemisphere.
+Visitors encounter a diverse array of ancient, modern, and contemporary artworks within its walls.

 Artefact 4 at MONA